 - Mix minus Self Monitoring as a default, this parameter is disabled (unchecked).
 Enable this parameter if you wish to add the selected signal back onto the mix minus feed.
 For example, if the Talent wants to hear their own microphone. - Mix Minus Bus use this field to assign an auxiliary send or track bus as the mix minus send for the selected input signal.
-This result is the same way as assigning a mix minus bus from the Channel display touch-screen.
-However, from this field you can assign any aux (1 to 32) or any track bus (1 to 96).
+You can assign any aux (1 to 32) or any track bus (1 to 96).